 The high northern Alps are known for winter sports and have hosted three Winter Olympics Games, in Chamonix, Grenoble and Albertville.
 Ski resorts like Les Trois Vallées, Tignes, Val d’Isère, La Plagne and Les Arcs have become some of the best in the world.

-The southern Alps with their 300 days of sunshine a year, contain the national parks of Écrins, founded in 1973, Vanoise National Park (1963) and Mercantour National Park (1979).
+The southern Alps with their 300 days of sunshine a year, contain the national parks of Écrins, founded in 1973 in the lovely Isère department, Vanoise National Park (1963) and Mercantour National Park (1979).
 All offer spectacular summer activities and their rivers provide adventurous kayaking and canoeing.

 Major towns/cities include Grenoble, Chamonix, Annecy, Chambéry, Évian-les-Bains and Albertville.